 Responding to genocide: Honouring the work of Rwandan Ibuka counsellors

 The Ibuka Counsellors of Rwanda were a young team of survivors of the 1994 genocide against the Tutsi who responded as counsellors and assistant lawyers to other survivors throughout the country.
-This story of their work in this interview with Adelite Mukumana ‘Survivors supporting survivors’.
+This story of their work in this interview with Adelite Mukamana ‘Survivors supporting survivors’.

 As part of their first narrative workshop, a collective document was created from the words and stories of Ibuka counsellors: Living in the shadow of genocide: How we respond to hard times – Stories of sustenance from the workers of Ibuka